Dzoks/react-antd-dashboard/README.md

-Simple dashboard layout with Antd and using permission based navigation.
+React dashboard layout solution created using Antd and permission based navigation.

 Libraries used:
  * Ant Design